uriweb/uriweb.github.io/README.md

 # README #

 This is the University of Rhode Island’s style guide for all things digital.
+The style guide website is served from this repository.
 View it at [http://uriweb.bitbucket.io/](http://uriweb.bitbucket.io/)

-The style guide website is served from this repository, where the component library is also built, tested and documented.
-Because the whole thing lives in a repository, it should come as no surprise that it is a living document.

 ### Humans ###